fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 As explained above, the following is required in order for this to work _without a Plex Pass or Remote Watch Pass subscription_.
 If you do have Plex Pass, or the users you're sharing with have Remote Watch Pass, then this isn't necessary.

 First, in order to use either subnet routing or exit node, you need to enable IP forwarding on the server.
-(This is straight from the <a href="https://tailscale.com/kb/1019/subnets" target="_blank" data-umami-event="tailscale-post-docs-subnet">Tailscale docs</a>.)
+(This is straight from the [Tailscale documentation](https://tailscale.com/kb/1019/subnets).)

 If your machine has an `/etc/sysctl.d` directory (which most likely it does) then use these commands: